Path-accurate robots acting as a machine tool

 In-house production as a test bay

-The two developers then also got Peter Strittmatter, Managing Director of the automotive supplier Maucher Formenbau GmbH, interested in their idea: "Our sphere of activity involves supplying roof liners, mats, wheel arch liners and hybrid materials for small production runs, luxury brands and special vehicles, such as armored limousines.
+The two developers then also got Peter Strittmatter, Managing Director of the automotive supplier Maucher Formenbau GmbH & Co KG, interested in their idea: "Our sphere of activity involves supplying roof liners, mats, wheel arch liners and hybrid materials for small production runs, luxury brands and special vehicles, such as armored limousines.
 Flexibility is required here – coupled with high quality.
 The crux of the issue is as follows: special-purpose machine manufacturing is hardly worthwhile with these quantities and we come up against our limits with respect to output, quality, efficiency and ergonomics for our employees if our processes are purely manual.
 I found the idea of using precise and flexible robots for machining and being able to program them like a CNC extremely exciting".

 Fiddly and physically demanding: precisely sticking the hook-and-loop tape to soft material